githubtraining/ci-circle/README.md

-Continuous integration (CI) is a prerequisite of modern software development.
-Implementing CI as part of your pipeline can save you time and give your team more control over the codebase.
+Once you've written code on GitHub, how do you make sure it's bug free?
+Continuous integration (CI) is a requirement in modern software development.
+Adding automated tests and controls to your pipeline saves you time and give your team improved reliability.

 After completing this course, you will be able to: